frozenfish2d/PaperBattle/README.md

 # PaperBattle
-Simple mobile game with free staff from internet.
+Simple mobile game with free content from internet.